oliviervaillancourt/blog/_posts/2017-12-22-Freedome-discount-using-serverless.md

 > Ok, it's a bit rough and could be improved but it does the job for now ;)

 ### How are we going to do this?
 *Serverless* is pretty hot these days.
 The idea being that you can just worry about code and NOT the infrastructure on which it runs is great.
-Also, serverless platform (Auth0 Webtask, Azure Functions, AWS Lamba) are very cheap, even free when your usage is low.
+Also, serverless platform (Auth0 Webtasks, Azure Functions, AWS Lamba) are very cheap, even free when your usage is low.

 So, we write a javascript function that will, on a schedule: